Baby play mats FAQsDo you have questions about baby play mats? We’ll answer some of the most frequently asked questions here:

 The best baby play mat reviewsThere are thousands of baby play mats out there; and trust us, each one is cuter than the next.
 Sorting through them all is difficult, so we put together a list of some of the most beloved and best baby play mats out there.

 Fisher-Price Rainforest Melodies and Lights Deluxe Gym

-- Responds to baby’s movement with music, sounds & colorful, dancing lights
+- Responds to baby’s movement with music and lights in short-play setting

 Bearington Baby Lil’ Spout Belly Blanket

 - ELEPHANT PLAY MAT: Plush stuffed animal grey elephant floor blanket with luxuriously soft yet durable fabric, safety...